1KBlockID/ios-blockidsdk/README.md

 ## Change Logs

 ### v1.9.70
-- Resolved a crash issue during drive license enrolment if the verification configuration is unavailable in server.
+- Resolved a crash issue during drivers license enrolment if the verification configuration is unavailable in server.
 - Added device name and device model into device details which is sending to server.

 ### v1.9.60